-Here, the fourth-order terms and the cubic term for three X points fields are neglected since the modes at the X points are not critical. $a_{\rm X}$ and $C$'s and $S$'s consisting of two L points variables are given as
+Here, the fourth-order terms and the cubic term for three X-point fields are neglected since the modes at the X points are not critical. $a_{\rm X}$ and $C$'s and $S$'s consisting of two L-point variables are given as